-Bookkeeping makes tax preparation very easy with proper management of records of credits and debits, so that there is no hustle in finding old invoices, receipts or statements because they are already documented in the bookkeeping.
+Bookkeeping makes tax preparation very easy with proper management of records of credits and debits so that there is no hustle in finding old invoices, receipts or statements because they are already documented in the bookkeeping.

 Key Takeaways

-- Single-entry bookkeeping is a simpler system, recording only one entry per transaction, usually as an income or an expense.
+- Single-entry bookkeeping is a simpler system, recording only one entry per transaction, as an income or an expense.

 - Double-entry bookkeeping is a more comprehensive system, recording each transaction twice as a debit and a credit in corresponding accounts.